h2oai/datatable/docs/install.rst

 however in theory any compiler that supports C++11 should work.

 It is also possible to build `datatable` with `gcc 4.8`, which has only partial support of C++11 features.
-In this case `datatable`'s functionality will be limited, and any function using regular expressions will not be supported.
+In this case, `datatable`'s functionality will be limited, and any function using regular expressions will not be supported.